WincciChow/WincciChow.github.io/_posts/projects/2017-04-06-myflashexpress.md

     alt: "Aqua Pineapple website on a desktop device"

 ---
-<p>This is a landing page for a local technology company.
-Lots of Javascript spacial effects and css animations were applied.
+<p>This is the official website for a flash delivery company.
-It also used PHP to build the contact form.</p>
+It combines a landing page by React.JS and NUXT.js, as well as a mobile website for our delivery service.
+This whole project has lots of e-commerce functions such as order, payment, google services, login and third party login.
+Both the clients and drivers could use the same website to place order and delivery order.
+It has a completed management system to manage the order, in order to guarantee the fast delivery speed.</p>